Blade Nzimande lashes Educor for ‘worst sin’ committed by an education institution

 Nothing good to say

-On the Hellopeter complaints website, Educor has 44 five-star complaints and no positive reviews.
+On the Hellopeter complaints website, Educor has 44 five-star complaints and zero positive reviews.

 The latest complaint, by “Adriaan H”, said he had done work for them but had to send numerous letters of demand before being paid in a piecemeal fashion.